Grado Labs: Foundation and phono cartridges (1953–1989)

 Grado Labs was founded in 1953, by master watchmaker Joseph Grado.
-The origins of the audio company date back to the early 1950s, when Joseph left Tiffany & Company and Sherman Fairchild to start crafting phono cartridges at his kitchen table in Brooklyn, NY.
+The origins of the audio company date back to the early 1950s, when Joseph left Tiffany & Company and Sherman Fairchild to start making phono cartridges at his kitchen table in Brooklyn, NY.
 After seeing a market for cartridges, he went around the corner and closed the existing Grado fruit shop, opening up Grado Laboratories.
 Joseph went on to invent the first stereo moving coil phono cartridge while building up Grado's cartridge lineup.

 Throughout his time at Grado, the company made cartridges, speakers, turntables, and tonearms, with cartridges being the only product line not discontinued.
 In 1965 Joseph's nephew, John Grado, got his first job at Grado and began sweeping the floors.
 John spent time training with his uncle, and in 1975 John started running day-to-day business at his family's company.
 In 1982, Joseph Grado was inducted into the Audio Hall of Fame.
 The peak of cartridge production took place in the mid-1980s, reaching 10,000 units a week.
 Their all-time low took place a few years later, dipping to 12,000 units for a year.

 Resurgence and first line of headphones (1990–2012)

 With the company the brink of closing, John Grado bought the company from his uncle in 1990, becoming President and CEO.
 John created the first line of Grado headphones, building them at a workbench with his wife, Loretta, in the early half of the 1990s.
 At the time, John and his family lived on the top floor of Grado's Brooklyn building.
 As the company did not advertise using conventional means, John would travel to audio shows around the world to promote his products.
 When he had established a sizable distributor list throughout multiple countries, he completely stopped going to shows to spend more time with his family.

 At one point, the family was going to build Grado Towers: ceiling tall speakers made of their headphone drivers.
 With the unexpected immediate success of their first headphones though, the speakers never made it past five pairs.

+In 1994 the first wooden Grado headphones were created, and in 1996 the first wooden phono cartridge was made along with the company's first headphone amp.

 Over the next two decades, John created over three generations of headphone lines and oversaw Grado's cartridge reinvigoration, bringing units per year north of 60,000.